VimanshMahajan/Weather-Now/README.md

 # Weather Now

 A simple web application to get live weather updates for any location using WeatherAPI.
-This application is built using Node.js, Express, and EJS templates.
+Built using Node.js, Express, and EJS templates, this project includes both backend and frontend components.
+The backend handles server logic and API requests, while the frontend, designed with EJS templates and styled using Bootstrap, provides a responsive and user-friendly interface.

 ## Table of Contents
 - [Technologies Used](#technologies-used)